 Normal results are negative, meaning you don't have Mycoplasma.

 This test requires a sample of your sputum.
 To collect the sample, you will need to cough deeply into a sterile container.
 Rinse your mouth with water before providing a sputum sample.
 Your healthcare provider may have to suction a sample from your respiratory tract with a thin, flexible tube called a bronchoscope.

 Your throat may feel sore after providing a mucus or sputum sample.

 Taking antibiotics could reduce the amount of bacteria present.
 The timing of your test can also affect your results.

-Don't eat for one to two hours before providing a sample.
-Tell your doctor if you have been taking antibiotics.
+Don't eat for 1 to 2 hours before providing a sample.
+Tell your healthcare provider if you have been taking antibiotics.